prajwalnayaka/UEBA/README.md

 ### comparison.py
 ___

-I used streamlit and altair to create and present a simple dashboard to draw comparison between models' performances.
+I used streamlit and altair to create and present a simple dashboard to draw comparison between the models' performances.

 ## Run it locally